 Although the City of Escondido was one of the first group of cities to prepare and adopt a Climate Action Plan in the San Diego region, a lot has changed since then.
 We need to reassess Escondido’s greenhouse gas (GHGs) emissions and seek out solutions for reducing our community’s carbon footprint.

-At the end of 2017, the City initiated an effort with the help of SANDG to reevaluate Escondido’s Climate Action Plan to ensure compliance with updated state policies and regulations.
+At the end of 2017, the City initiated an effort with the help of SANDAG to reevaluate Escondido’s Climate Action Plan to ensure compliance with updated state policies and regulations.
 This means that we will reevaluate GHG reduction targets consistent with State guidelines, refine existing Climate Action Plan strategies, and potentially develop new goals, quantitative actions, and qualitative supporting measures.
 Much of this work is expected to occur in 2018, with potential CAP adoption in early 2019.

-As of this writing, City staff is developing the overall work program and project schedule.

 It is anticipated that the overall process will involve substantial community input, including public workshops, public comment periods, and regular input from various neighborhood groups.
-The Climate Action Plan Update will provide an opportunity for our community to make their voices heard, and their actions inclusive.
+The Climate Action Plan Update will provide an opportunity for our community to make their voices heard.
 It is anticipated that this Project website will be used to keep all stakeholders informed about the process, and City staff will update it regularly to include changes to the schedule and/or other information so that all community members know how to stay involved.

 To learn more about the planning process, the current status of the Project, or to offer input, please contact Assistant Planning Director, Mike Strong at email@example.com or 760-839-4556.

 E-newsletters and Project handouts: